hpaluch/dsPIC33CH-Curiosity/README.md

 # Project list

 * [RGB_SW.X/](RGB_SW.X) - RGB LED switches demo - press S1, S2, S3 to turn on RGB LED - RED, GREEN or
   BLUE channel.
+Additionally LED1 and LED2 are blinking to show that program is alive.
 Uses Master core only.